TechRashtra/MargVedha3.0/README.md

-# 🚦 Real-Time Public Transport Optimization System
+# 🚦 Traffic Management System for Urban Congestion.

 > A multi-layered AI-powered solution to optimize public transport using real-time traffic perception, dynamic routing, and agentic decision-making.